-Born in New Zealand, Celeste Sterling grew up in Northland, New Zealand and in the Dandenong Ranges near Melbourne, Australia.
+Celeste Sterling grew up in Northland, New Zealand and in the Dandenong Ranges near Melbourne, Australia.
 The ecological themes in her artwork and recent leaf paintings had their genesis in early experiences of the New Zealand and Australian native bush.

-Celeste graduated from Auckland University with a Masters Degree in Art History with First Class honours in 1998.
-When the internet was in its infancy she researched the beginnings of the internet and its implications for New Zealand artists and galleries as part of her Masters degree.
+Celeste graduated from Auckland University with a Masters Degree in Art History with First Class Honours in 1998.
+When the internet was in its infancy she researched the origins of the internet and its implications for New Zealand artists and galleries as part of her Masters degree.
 Time spent working in Dublin, Sydney and London as an artist and graphic designer deepened and expanded Celeste’s knowledge and experience of art history, design and contemporary art.